goldenraphti/11ty-perso-tech-blog/posts/emails-preview-text.md

 <!-- screenshots of Gmail + Outlook Desktop + Mail iPhone + Thunderbird -->

-The issue started because Outlook desktop was actually displaying as preview text the URL of the logo image :facepalm:
+The issue started because Outlook desktop was actually displaying as preview text the URL of the logo image 🤦

 Well, it's only happening in Outlook Desktop.
-But well, Outlook desktop is used by a really significant of users, no way to ignore them :sad:
+But well, Outlook desktop is used by a really significant of users, no way to ignore them 😔

 after many searches around, here's a way to get it working accross all email clients: